KevinMosweu/nosql-challenge/README.md

     -Find and display one document in the establishments collection using find_one and display with pprint.

 5. Assign the establishments collection to a variable to prepare the collection for use.

+## #Part 2 Update the Database

+This is the second portion of the setup, the magazine requested some changes to the database before any analysis.
+These are the steps:

+1. A new halal restaurant just opened in Greenwich, but hasn't been rated yet.
+The magazine has asked to have it include it in the analysis.
+Add the new document to the database.

+2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.

+3. Update the new restaurant with the BusinessTypeID you found.

+4. The magazine is not interested in any establishments in Dover, check how many documents contain the Dover Local Authority, remove said documents and check again to confirm they were deleted.

+5. Some of the number values are stored as strings, when they should be stored as numbers.
+Convert latitude and longitude to decimal numbers.